Washington Monument (Baltimore): History

 Boonsboro, Maryland and the Appalachian Trail), which was first constructed in 1827.
 The Boonsboro monument as it now stands reflects at least two rebuildings after the structure had fallen into ruin.
 In 1848 Mills's Washington Monument in the national capital was begun, but it would not be completed and dedicated until 1885.
-Because of this, for decades the Baltimore Washington Monument served as a leading symbol of American pride and gratitude towards George Washington, as a founding father and the first President of the nation.
+Because of this, for decades the Baltimore Washington Monument served as a leading symbol of American pride and gratitude towards George Washington, as a founding father and the first president of the nation.
 Mid 19th century maps, for instance, pair the Baltimore column with the Capitol building because the Washington, DC monument had only just begun.

 The monument is now open for tourists.

 Lighting of the Washington Monument

 Since 1971, the city has held the annual "Lighting of the Washington Monument" during the first Thursday in December.
 A holiday village is held prior to the lighting ceremony in the West Square of Mount Vernon Place.
-Typically, the mayor and his or her family flips the switch for the lights, followed by a fireworks show.
+Typically, the flipping of the switch for the lights is followed by a fireworks show.
 After the lighting, the holiday lights remain on the monument until after Christmas Day.

 The 49th annual Downtown Partnershop Monument Lighting was held virtually, due to the COVID-19 pandemic.